RCCodeBase/extension-polka/README.md

 Steps to build the extension and view your changes in a browser:

+1. Chrome:
-1. Build via `yarn build` or `yarn watch`
+    1. Build via `yarn build:chrome`
+      - NOTE: You may need to enable corepack by running `corepack enable`
     2. Install the extension
-  - Chrome:
       - go to `chrome://extensions/`
       - ensure you have the Development flag set
       - "Load unpacked" and point to `packages/extension/build`
       - if developing, after making changes - refresh the extension
-  - Firefox:
+2. Firefox
+    1. Build via `yarn build:ff`
+      - NOTE: You may need to enable corepack by running `corepack enable`
+    2. Install the extension
       - go to `about:debugging#addons`
       - check "Enable add-on debugging"
       - click on "Load Temporary Add-on" and point to `packages/extension/build/manifest.json`
       - if developing, after making changes - reload the extension

 Once added, you can create an account (via a generated seed) or import via an existing seed.